omundy/learn-computers/topics-command-line.md

 ls -la
 ```

-If you guessed "put working directory" and "list" you were correct!
+If you guessed "print working directory" and "list" you were correct!

 The `ls` command lists the contents of the directory that you are currently in (your present "working directory").
 The `-la` component of the `ls` command are known as 'flags', which modify the command you run.
 In this case the `l` displays the contents of the directory in a list, showing file sizes and last edit date.
 The `a` displays all files, including those beginning with a `.`, which are hidden configuration files for software.